-Turbulent flow: If the path of fluid particles is haphazard and not parallel to the flow path then it is called as turbulent flow.
+Turbulent flow: - If the path of fluid particles is haphazard and not parallel to the flow path then it is called as turbulent flow.
 This is not desirable and to be avoided at the design stage.
-Lot of energy will be wasted as heat in this type of flow.
+Lot of energy will be wasted as heat in turbulent flow.

 Flow rate is the measure of volume of liquid passing through a given point in unit time.
-Generally measured in lpm or gpm.
+It is generally measured in lpm (liters per minute) or gpm (gallons per minute).
 Flow rate determines the speed of the actuator and therefore is important for consideration of power.

+Pressure

-Pressure: Force is the effort required to do the work.
-Pressure means force exerted per unit area, generally measured in psi, or kg/sq cm, or bars.
+Force is the effort required to do the work.
+It is basically a reflection of the resistance caused to the flow of the fluid.
+Pressure means or measured as the force exerted per unit area, generally measured in psi, or kg/ cm^2 , or bar or MPa (1 Mega Pascal =10 bar)